rjolly/linoleum/readme.txt

 [security]
 DisallowTCP = false

-Then restart the display manager:
+Then reload the display manager: sudo systemctl reload gdm3
-  /etc/init.d/gdm3 restart

 List of applications